-So how do you know when it’s time to give up the keys and relegate chauffeuring duties to your adult kids or get a permanent Uber account?
+So how do you know when it’s time for your senior driver to give up the keys and relegate chauffeuring duties to the adult kids or get a permanent Uber account?

 According to research, most people drive from 7-10 years longer than they should.
 However, there is no set age of when people should stop driving.
 It is individual, and based on circumstances as well.
 If a driver lives in a secluded area, and there’s not much traffic to worry about, then driving a little longer might be doable.
 However, drivers need to consider the physical limitations that ultimately come with aging, such as vision issues, slower reflexes, and hearing loss.

 - You are starting to get into more car crashes – even if it’s just a bump